haraldsDev/face-rec-backend/README.md

 ## Face Recognition App – Backend

 Face App – an app which recognizes Faces in pictures, and highlights Faces with a frame.
+Website: https://smart-young.herokuapp.com/

 It uses Clarifai API for face recognition: https://clarifai.com/models.